asnijders/relevantAIprojects/README.md

 # Relevant AI Projects - Ard Snijders

 In this repository you can find a small portfolio of some of the AI projects I've worked on in courses from the past academic year.
-Some of these were group work, but there are also a handful of individual assignments.
 The purpose of this repository is to provide an overview of my AI skillset, covering programming ability, technical writing, and domain-specific knowledge related to Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, and more.

 Folder structure: